kwlin0/LS4-CCD/README.md

 ### X-ray

 Using the x-ray approach involves manually placing a radioactive 55Fe source directly in front of the CCD.
 The idea is to extract the sources of the x-ray hits on the active surface and plot the flux distribution of these hits.
 The energies of the electron capture decays are well-known.
 The ratio of the peaks at 5.9 keV and 6.5 keV are used to find the gain.
+A series of darks (we have been using 30) are taken at 60 second exposures.
+X-rays also may reveal evidence of charge transfer inefficiency, the telltale signs of which are pixel streaking on the x-ray hits.

 ## Measuring quantum efficiency